3db/installers/README.md

 - Make sure the requirements (`requirements.txt`) in that repo are installed: `pip install -r ./requirements.txt`
 - Make sure the 3db folder is part of your `$PYTHON_PATH`.

 Blender uses its own `python` internally.
-It can problematic because when you installed the packages earlier in the set of instructions, these were for the regular version of python (wheter it's `conda`, your system python or a `virtualenv`).
-As a result when you run the workers they won't have the necessary packages.
-To solve that issue there are multiople alternatives.
+It can problematic because when you installed the packages earlier in the set of instructions, these were for the regular version of python (whether it's `conda`, your system python or a `virtualenv`).
+As a result, when you run the workers they won't have the necessary packages.
+To solve that issue there are multiple alternatives.
 You should pick the one that suits you better:

 ### Option 1: Install the packages twice